 Additionally, the FDA warns that NSAIDs increase risk for heart attack and stroke.

-There are several substitutes, but the right option depends on what sort of issues a person is experiencing, budget, and many other factors.
+There are several NSAID alternatives you can try to relieve inflammation and pain, but the right option for you depends on a number of factors.
 We’ll take you through some options below.

-For pain, non-NSAID pain relievers like acetaminophen are a potential alternative.
+For pain, non-NSAID pain relievers like acetaminophen—commonly called aspirin—are a potential alternative.
 Instead of targeting inflammation, this class of drugs, called analgesics, targets the pain specifically by raising the user’s pain threshold.
 Basically, more pain would have to develop before the person experiences it.
 The only downside is analgesics don’t offer any relief from inflammation.

 A multi-symptom treatment that’s becoming more mainstream is acupuncture.
-This type of procedure is done by targeting different points in a person’s body with needles to stimulate nerves.
+This type of procedure uses needles to target different points in a person’s body to stimulate nerves.
 The idea is that the activated nerve sends signals to the brain, triggering the release of neural hormones that give relief.
-A meta-analysis of 29 studies published in 2012 found that acupuncture was effective in treating chronic pain.
+A 2012 meta-analysis of 29 studies found that acupuncture was effective in treating chronic pain.